ogmini/ogmini.github.io/_posts/2025-1-23-ChromeCacheView and ChromeHistoryView.md

 author: 'ogmini'
 tags:
  - Chrome
- - exploration
+ - Exploration
 ---

 Continuing my [work](https://ogmini.github.io/2025/01/20/David-Cowen-Sunday-Funday-ChatGPT.html) on David Cowen's Sunday Funday challenge, I leveraged ChromeCacheView and ChromeHistoryView to look both at the Edge Browser and the ChatGPT Desktop App.
 I want to see if we can capture the user authentication process with timestamps and any artifacts related to uploaded files.

 ## User Authentication

 ### ChromeCacheView

 The cache for the ChatGPT Desktop App is examined using ChromeCacheView.
 Typically the location for this will be `%localappdata%\Packages\OpenAI.ChatGPT-Desktop_2p2nqsd0c76g0\LocalCache\Roaming\ChatGPT\Cache`.

 Some records related to authentication can be seen starting at 9:58:05 AM which lines up with our test scenario.